bitlap/RoaringBitmap/README.md

 One can find a complete working example in the test file TestMemoryMapping.java.

-Note that you should not mix the classes from the org.roaringbitmap package with the classes from the org.roaringbitmap.buffer package.
+Note that you should not mix the classes from the org.roaringbitmap package with the classes from the org.bitlap.roaringbitmap.buffer package.
 They are incompatible.
 They serialize to the same output however.
 The performance of the code in org.roaringbitmap package is generally superior because there is no overhead due to the use of ByteBuffer instances.